 In California, stores are required to clearly post their license number.
 You can also check the state Bureau of Cannabis Control website to see whether a store really is a registered and licensed retailer.

 If the license number isn’t posted, the store is not part of the regulated market—or at least it’s not following the rules for licensees.
 This is already a noted problem in Los Angeles, where unlicensed shops are particularly prevalent.

-You can also use Leafly’s store finder to locate licensed dispensaries in your area.
+You can also use Leafly’s dispensary finder to locate licensed dispensaries in your area.
 Leafly only lists licensed stores and dispensaries, while other sites may list illicit market shops.

 Check the packaging